GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 OpenID Connect is a simple identity layer on top of OAuth 2.0.

-Technically OpenID Connect is not an authentication protocol--it enables a person to authorize the release of information to an application from a remote "identity provider".
-In the process of authorizing this release of information, the person is authenticated (if no previous session exists).
+Technically OpenID Connect is not an authentication protocol--it enables a person to authorize the release of personal information from an "identity provider" (like Google) to a separate application.
+In the process of authorizing the release of information, the person is authenticated (if no previous session exists).

 oxd has been tested and confirmed to work with the [Google OP](https://developers.google.com/identity/protocols/OpenIDConnect) and the [Gluu OP](https://gluu.org/docs/ce/admin-guide/openid-connect/).